By Jennifer McDougall

 - Responsibility thoughts: Obsessive thoughts about whether certain actions or lack of action directly impact and cause risk to others

-Obsessive thoughts oftentimes stem from anxiety disorders and can result in panic attacks or anxiety attacks.
-In addiction recovery, it is crucial to be fully aware when obsessive thinking begins to brew.
+Obsessive thoughts often stem from anxiety disorders and can result in panic attacks or anxiety attacks.
+Therefore, it is crucial to be fully aware when obsessive thinking begins to brew in addiction recovery.
 You don’t want to wait until the issue escalates and becomes an even bigger problem.
 When you sense that obsessive thinking is starting to occur, have a plan of action.

 Common triggers include: